Pat Powers (producer): Walt Disney and Ub Iwerks

-In 1928, Powers sold Walt Disney the Powers Cinephone so that Disney could make sound cartoons such as Mickey Mouse's Steamboat Willie (1928).
-Unable to find a distributor for the sound cartoons, Disney began releasing his cartoons through Powers' company Celebrity Productions (also known as Celebrity Pictures).
+In 1928, Powers licensed the Cinephone process to Walt Disney so that Disney could make sound cartoons such as Mickey Mouse's Steamboat Willie (1928).
+Unable to find a distributor for the sound cartoons, Disney began releasing his cartoons through Powers's company Celebrity Productions (also known as Celebrity Pictures).

 After one year of successful Mickey Mouse and Silly Symphonies cartoons, Walt Disney confronted Powers in 1930 about money due to Disney from the distribution deal.
 Powers responded by signing Disney's head animator Ub Iwerks to an exclusive deal to create his own animation studio.
-The Iwerks Studio was only mildly successful, with cartoon series such as Flip the Frog and Willie Whopper, released through Metro-Goldwyn-Mayer, and the ComiColor cartoons, released by Celebrity Pictures.
-The Iwerks studio closed in 1936 and Iwerks subsequently returned to Disney.
+The Iwerks Studio was only mildly successful, with cartoon series such as Flip the Frog and Willie Whopper released through Metro-Goldwyn-Mayer, and the ComiColor cartoons released by Powers himself under his Celebrity Pictures banner.
+Powers withdrew his support from the Iwerks studio in 1936; Iwerks subsisted primarily through subcontracted work for other cartoon studios until he returned to Disney in 1940.
 As for Disney, he would go on to distribute his cartoons without Powers to Columbia Pictures.

+Later ventures

+The ComiColor cartoons were the last motion pictures produced by Pat Powers.
+He then turned his attention to real estate purchases and sales in Connecticut.
+Powers became a consultant to other producers, including Jerry Fairbanks, and in 1947 he closed Celebrity Productions and established Pat Powers, Inc. on East 46th Street in New York City, with branch offices in Pittsburgh, Pennsylvania and Washington, D. C. "The new firm will serve as consultants in film planning, production, and distribution," reported Movie Makers.
+"It also plans to serve as a distributor for the home-movie field."

+Legacy

 In his lifetime, Powers produced nearly 300 movies, most of them early silent films produced at Universal before 1913 or one-reel animated shorts.
 He is, however, also credited as a producer on Erich von Stroheim's The Wedding March (1928), along with Jesse Lasky and Adolph Zukor.
 (The latter was a former partner of Mitchell Mark who, like Powers, was a native of Buffalo, New York.)

 Death

 Patrick Powers, at age 78, died on July 30, 1948, at the Doctors Hospital in New York City after a brief illness.
-His August 1 obituary in The New York Times notes that at the time of his death he was president of the Powers Film Products Company of Rochester, New York.
-He also had two homes, one in Rochester and another in Westport, Connecticut.
+He had two homes, one in Rochester and another in Westport, Connecticut.
 His obituary also states that he was survived by his sister Mary Ellen and a daughter, Mrs. Roscoe N. George of San Fernando, California.
-Powers' gravesite is at Holy Cross Cemetery in Lackawanna, New York, near Buffalo.
+Powers's gravesite is at Holy Cross Cemetery in Lackawanna, New York, near Buffalo.